nguyenphuminh/catbrain/README.md

     // Optional config
     learningRate: 0.02, // Learning rate, default is 0.01
+    decayRate: 0.9999, // Learning decay rate for each iteration, default is 1
     shuffle: true, // Choose whether to shuffle the dataset, default is true
     activation: "sigmoid", // sigmoid/tanh/relu/leakyRelu, default is sigmoid
     leakyReluAlpha: 0.01, // Alpha of leaky relu if you use it, default is 0.01